learn-co-curriculum/dsc-skewness-and-kurtosis-lab/README.md

 * Measure, visualize, and interpret the skewness of a dataset

 ## Bring in SciPy
 In the previous lesson, you have seen formulas to calculate skewness and kurtosis for your data.
-Scipy comes packaged with these functions and provides an easy way to calculate these two quantities, see [scipy.stats.kurtosis](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kurtosis.html#scipy.stats.kurtosis) and [scipy.stats.skew](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.skew.html).
+SciPy comes packaged with these functions and provides an easy way to calculate these two quantities, see [scipy.stats.kurtosis](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kurtosis.html#scipy.stats.kurtosis) and [scipy.stats.skew](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.skew.html).
 Check out the official SciPy documentation to dig deeper into this.
 Otherwise, simply pull up the documentation within the Jupyter notebook using `shit+tab` within the function call or pull up the full documentation with `kurtosis?` or `skew?`, once you have imported these methods from the SciPy package.

 Where $x$ is a random variable.